erikt/MiamiStateMachine/README.md

 more than one shortest path, one of them is returned.

 The shortest path between two states is part of the definition of the state machine and does not depend on the current state, so there is no need for an asynchronous context.
-To get the shortest path from the current state there is `shortestPath(to:)`, which needs to be awaited:
+To get the shortest path from the current state, use `shortestPath(to:)`, which must be awaited:

 ```
 let pathFromCurrent = await stateMachine?.shortestPath(to: .s3)